What is Conciliation Court?

 After you transcribe the judgment to District Court, you can ask the court administrator to issue a "Writ of Execution"

 to garnish wages or bank accounts.
+The writ should be directed to the sheriff in the county where the debtor works or where the debtor has assets.
 The creditor must provide written notice

 to the debtor of their intent to garnish at least 10 days

 (or 13 days if notice is served by mail) BEFORE